 The college application process should be an exciting one, although perhaps challenging.
 The college counseling team works with students and their parents as they navigate plans for their post high school education.
-College counselors work with students, in the classroom and meeting 1:1 on demystifying the college planning process from college visits, presenting their best self in college applications to the very challenging world of financial aid.
+College counselors work with students, in the classroom, and meeting individually on demystifying the college planning process from college visits, presenting their best self in college applications to the very challenging world of financial aid.
 Our goal is to help the student find several best fit colleges for the next stage of his development.

 Starting in ninth grade, work hard academically and take the most challenging courses that are appropriate for you.
 Be engaged in activities, both in and outside of school.
 Be interesting!
 Get involved in research, internships, and develop a unique interest.
 Identify what makes you passionate and make sure you dedicate time to explore and pursue it.
 Seek leadership and make a difference in all of these activities.
 Start something new, either an existing activity or take on new ones.
 Last, be sure you perform your best on all standardized tests, preparing for them if necessary (see additional questions and answers below).

 Start to earn good grades immediately!
 Be involved with activities as soon as possible and seek leadership opportunities, or create one.
 Although the college planning process discussion officially kicks off during the junior year, students (and parents) are always welcome to meet with their college counselor earlier.

 If you earned in at least the 96th percentile in either the PLAN or the PSAT, you should spend your time becoming familiar with the SAT or ACT as they are a little different than the pre-tests.
 If you are in the 95th or lower percentile, you should prepare for either the SAT or ACT.

 We offer a free online Kaplan course or a book, for student-driven preparation.
 Next, we offer SAT and ACT classes via Kaplan.
 These classes are instructor led.
 The third option is to prep by hiring a private tutor.
 Students who hire tutors should select one who is familiar with all parts of the test.